Learn matter mgmt 2x

 9. Communication and Collaboration: Use tools to enhance stakeholder communication.

-10. Facilitate Cross-Functional Collaboration: Engage different departments or experts when needed, ensuring the best outcome for the case.
+10. Facilitate Cross-Functional Collaboration: Engage different departments or experts to deliver the best outcome for the case.

 11. Monitor and Progress Tracking: Use tools that provide real-time insights into case progress.

-12. Implement Milestones and Checkpoints: Break down the case timeline into measurable milestones.
+12. Implement Milestones and Checkpoints: Divide the case timeline into measurable milestones.

 13. Real-time Tracking and Reporting: Regularly update stakeholders on case progress.